 This site leads to a ide variety of research databases, with a good number of them aimed at elementary students.

 Every classroom has access to at least one grid-based communication program for the creation of choice boards, schedules, and the like:

-Easier to learn, but relatively limited in scope, and work cannot be shared between accounts.
+Easy to learn (with good video tutorial support).
+Somewhat limited in scope.
+Work can now be shared between accounts.
 This is the symbol set used by News-2-You, as well as the Proloquo2go and TouchChat AAC programs.